PennLINC/qsirecon/docs/preprocessing.rst

 Preprocessing HCP-style
 ^^^^^^^^^^^^^^^^^^^^^^^

-QSIPrep can be configured to produce a very similar pipeline to the HCP dMRI pipelines.
+QSIRecon can be configured to produce a very similar pipeline to the HCP dMRI pipelines.
 HCP and HCP-Lifespan scans acquire complete multi-shell sequences in opposing phase encoding directions, making them a special case where :ref:`sdc_pepolar` are used and the corrected images from both PE directions are averaged at the end.
-To produce output from ``qsiprep`` that is directly comparable to the HCP dMRI pipeline you will want to include::
+To produce output from ``qsirecon`` that is directly comparable to the HCP dMRI pipeline you will want to include::

   --distortion-group-merge average \